-There are various ways contractors can set up their own limited companies; via an accountant (a popular way), via a company formations agent, or direct with Companies House.
+There are several ways to set up your own limited company; via an accountant (a popular way), via a company formations agent, or direct with Companies House.

 1. Companies House – Web Incorporation